jingtaoh/ShaderToy-Tutorial/README.md

 # ShaderToy-Tutorial 🖼️
-Tutorial codes from [Shadertoy series](https://inspirnathan.com/posts/47-shadertoy-tutorial-part-1/) by [Nathan Vaughn](https://twitter.com/inspirnathan).
+Tutorial codes and notes from [Shadertoy series](https://inspirnathan.com/posts/47-shadertoy-tutorial-part-1/) by [Nathan Vaughn](https://twitter.com/inspirnathan).

 ## 01 Intro
  The `uv` variable represents the normalized canvas coordinates between zero and one on both the x-axis and the y-axis.
 The bottom-left corner of the canvas has the coordinate (0, 0).
 The top-right corner of the canvas has the coordinate (1, 1).